d30f2n/scripts/Parallel Download yt-dlp.md

 - Change the function name to whatever you want.
 This is what you will type in to run yt-dlp.
 I have mine as `yt-dlp-parallel`.
 - Change maxThreads to the amount of concurrent downloads you want.
 Some sites might throttle you to a certain amount of connections so you shouldn't make this number too high.
 - I have my default output file template as just the title.
 If you want something else, change `'%(title)s.%(ext)s'` to your liking.
 Refer to [the output template](https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file#output-template) for more information.
 - When parallel downloading, it will show the yt-dlp output from all jobs in the current console window.
 This is why I disabled the progress bar while in parallel.
 If you do not want any logging messages showing, delete the line `Receive-Job -Id $idArray -Wait`.
-If you choose this option, you can run `Get-Job` to see which yt-dlp jobs have finished.
+If you delete this line, you can run `Get-Job` to see which yt-dlp jobs have finished.
 Then `Receive-Job -Id <idnumber>` to get the yt-dlp messages from that job.

 ## Usage
 - `yt-dl path\to\listOfUrls.txt` will batch download URLs in parallel listed in a text document